JarvyJ/HomeIntent/docs/docs/integrations/home-assistant.md

  * Groups: `/config/customizations/home_assistant/groups.yaml`
  * Shopping List: `/config/customizations/home_assistant/shopping_list.yaml`

 A custom defined list of light colors can be placed in `/config/home_assistant/colors.txt` and the default shopping items can be replaced with `/config/home_assistant/shopping_items.txt`.
+A custom list of color temperatures can be defined at `/config/home_assistant/color_temperature.yaml` in the format of the [default values](https://github.com/JarvyJ/HomeIntent/blob/main/home_intent/default_configs/home_assistant/color_temperature.yaml).

 ## Example Sentences
 ### Lights